Church made famous by Paul Revere reckons with its ties to slavery - KESQ

 By Artemis Moshtaghian, CNN

 “We fit right into a paradox because of this steeple that everyone is looking to as a symbol of freedom and independence,” Old North Church & Historic Site Executive Director Nikki Stewart told CNN.
-“That same steeple was made possible by the labor of slave trade and Africa.”
+“That same steeple was made possible by the labor of enslaved Africans.”

 On Tuesday, the National Endowment for the Humanities announced that the Old North Church Foundation was awarded a $75,000 grant.
 Stewart says the foundation plans on creating a program that reinterprets the church and its congregation’s ties to slavery.